 Pitfalls That I’m Still Working On

-Anyone who says that are perfect financially is lying.
+Anyone who says they are perfect financially is lying.
 I’m far from it.
 So here are a couple of pitfalls that I’m working on.

 First, I still am a sucker for a sales pitch.
 I’ve learned a lot about how to avoid falling for the sales pitch, but it is hard.
 This year I made a few purchases that I’m not happy about because I wasn’t careful.

 Second, I haven’t made investing a priority.
 I’m so laser focused on real estate, which I have made very small progress on, that I’ve neglected the easy win of investing in index funds.
-I’ve done a little bit, but every day I wait is less money they will bring into my pocket.
+I’ve done a little bit, but every day I wait is less money an index fund will put into my pocket.
 So I really need to start investing some of that money.